- 30 Sep 2025

 ---|---|

-Unique Users | Unique Users measures the total number of distinct users that performed the event in your product or application. |
+Unique users | Unique Users measures the total number of distinct users that performed the event in your product or application. |

 User Actions (UA) | User Actions enable you to track your end users' actions and analyze their behavior on your application.
 For more information, see User Action. |

-User Action Verification | User Action Verification enables you to validate User Actions contextually within the application where they are created, allowing for real-time identification and resolution of any issues. |
+User Action Verification | User Action Verification enables you to validate User Actions contextually within the application where they are created, ensuring real-time identification and resolution of any issues. |

-User Attribute | User Attributes provide information about the characteristics of your users, like who they are, what their role is, which department they belong to, etc. For more information, see User Attributes. |
+User Attribute | User Attributes provide information about the characteristics of your users, like who they are, what their role is, which department they belong to, and more.
+For more information, see User Attributes. |

-User breakdown | User breakdown enables you to modify the chart and group users based on various properties.
+User breakdown | User breakdowns enable you to group and visualize the filtered data by a specific user property, such as city, browser, or OS.
+This changes the chart to show how different groups of users behave within the selected segment.
 For example, for the Flow completed event with User filter set to the Chrome browser, configuring the breakdown as City, displays the chart based on all locations from which users completed the Flow using the Chrome browser.
 For more information, see Filter Insights data using User Filters and User Breakdown. |

-User filter | Using the User filter module, limit the scope of the events based on different criteria.
+User filter | User filters enable you to narrow down the data shown by applying conditions based on user properties, such as browser, operating system, city, or country.
 For the Flow start event, refine results to display data only for users who started the Flow from the Chrome browser or from a specific location.
 For more information, see Filter Insights data using User Filters and User Breakdown. |

 User list | User lists enable the upload of a CSV file containing a list of User IDs to create a Cohort for that specific group.
 This Cohort targets Whatfix content to that group of users or includes or excludes them from data analysis.
 For more information, see Create a Static Cohort (User list). |